 The biggest key is to make sure that there is at least one gauge for each carburetor.
 More won't hurt (except that it drives the cost up), but each carb must have its own gauge.
 Some kits contain extra tips for a wide variety of applications and these tips can be very useful.
 The ZX7R is one of the bikes that will require one of these extra tips, as shown in the following paragraphs.

 These are not inexpensive tools, but at the same time, the cost of one could be saved the first time it's used.
 Shop costs for the same job are not cheap, either.
 The kit used for this project is one of the better ones available and can be used for a wide variety of bikes.
 There is also a variety of options available from Amazon; this is by no means all that they have to offer, but it will hopefully give an idea of what is available in the way of carburetor synchronizers.

 In order to attach the synchronizing tool as well as make any adjustments, the carburetors must be exposed.
 In addition, a fuel supply must be made available as the bike must be operating when the procedure is done.
 The pictures below show the location of the various bolts and hoses.
 You may click each thumbnail to view each photo.

-- With the tank removed, the air cleaner housing is exposed.
+2. With the tank removed, the air cleaner housing is exposed.
 Remove the bolts that hold the cover in place and lift the cover off.
 There are two hoses that fit into the front of the housing and two in the rear.
 Disconnect these hoses from the air cleaner housing.
-Inside the lower housing are 3 more bolts that attach the housing to the engine.
-Remove these bolts as well and set aside.
-At this point the lower half of the housing can be worked off with a little patience and care and set aside.
+Inside the lower housing are three more bolts that attach the housing to the engine.
+Remove these bolts as well and set them aside.
+At this point, the lower half of the housing can be worked off with a little patience and care and set aside.